 To the extent any outstanding options are exercised, new options are issued under our equity incentive plans, or we issue additional shares of common stock in the future, there will be further dilution to investors participating in this offering.
-If all outstanding options as of March 31, 2018 were exercised, then our existing stockholders, including the holders of these options, would own %, and new investors would own % of the total number of shares of our common stock outstanding upon the closing of this offering.
+If all outstanding options as of December 31, 2017 were exercised, then our existing stockholders, including the holders of these options, would own % of the total number of shares of common stock of outstanding upon the closing of this offering.